-Maintenance 7.1 Maintenance If the device is used properly, no special maintenance is required in normal operation.
+Maintenance If the device is used properly, no special maintenance is required in normal operation.
 Cleaning The cleaning helps that the type label and markings on the instrument are visible.
 Take note of the following: Use only cleaning agents which do not corrode the housings, type label and seals Use only cleaning methods corresponding to the housing protection rating 7.2 Rectify faults Reaction when malfunc- tion occurs The operator of the system is responsible for taking suitable meas- ures to rectify faults.
 Causes of malfunction The device offers maximum reliability.
 Nevertheless, faults can occur during operation.
 These may be caused by the following, e.g.: Sensor Process Voltage supply Signal processing Fault rectification The first measure to take is to check the output signal.
 In many cases, the causes can be determined this way and the faults quickly rectified.
-Reaction after fault recti- fication Depending on the reason for the fault and the measures taken, the steps described in chapter " Setup " must be carried out again or must be checked for plausibility and completeness.
-24 hour service hotline Should these measures not be successful, please call in urgent cases the VEGA service hotline under the phone no. +49 1805 858550.
-The hotline is also available outside normal working hours, seven days a week around the clock.
-Since we offer this service worldwide, the support is provided in English.
-The service itself is free of charge, the only costs involved are the normal call charges.
+24 hour service hotline Should these measures not be successful, please call in urgent cases the VEGA service hotline under the phone no. +49 1805 858550 .
+The hotline is manned 7 days a week round-the-clock.
+Since we offer this service worldwide, the support is only available in the English language.
+The service is free, only standard call charges are incurred.